Israel's Bank Leumi bullish on further 2021 profits - News Break

 Leumi's Tier 1 capital ratio rose to 11.73% from 10.84% at the end of March 2020.

-Rival Hapoalim this month reported a sharp rise in profit, while posting large income in its loan loss provision.
+Rival Hapoalim (POLI.TA) this month reported a sharp rise in profit, while posting large income in its loan loss provision. read more

 ($1 = 3.2470 shekels)